Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Acknowledgments

 \section{Acknowledgments}

 This project was started when MB and SW were additionally affiliated with the AWS Center for Quantum Computing, Pasadena, USA.
 We thank Earl Campbell for collaboration in the early stages of this project.
-We thank Leandro Aolita and his research group, Fernando Brand\~ao, Chi-Fang (Anthony) Chen, Alexander M.~Dalzell, Steven T.~Flammia, Zo\"e Holmes, and Kianna Wan for discussions (in alphabetical order).
+We thank Leandro Aolita, Fernando Brandao, Gian Camilo, Chi-Fang (Anthony) Chen, Alexander M.~Dalzell, Allan David Cony Tosta, Steven T.~Flammia, Zo\"e Holmes, Thais de Lima Silva, Thiago O.~Maciel, and Kianna Wan for discussions (in alphabetical order).
 SW and MB are supported by the EPSRC Grant number EP/W032643/1.
 SW is additionally supported by the Samsung GRP grant.